molgenis/VaSeBuilder/docs/usage.md

 V-mode only establishes variant contexts and outputs a variant context file.
 This mode therefore differs from the other output modes, like P-mode in that it does not create alignment and variant output files.
 This mode can be helpful for example when you want to inspect established variant contexts using different input data or options without too much output files.

 ##### P-mode
 P-mode outputs an alignment and variant file for each used donor variant.
 This mode thus creates small building blocks.
-Users can then select which buildings blocks VaSeBuilder ```AssembleValidationSet``` should use to build the validation set, allowing users to easily create different valdiation set 'flavours' using the same data.
+Users can then select which buildings blocks VaSeBuilder ```AssembleValidationSet``` should use to build the validation set, allowing users to easily create different validation set 'flavours' using the same data.

 _Example command:_
 ```